Skip to content

 What do spicebush swallowtail caterpillars eat?

 As you might have determined by the name, spicebush swallowtail caterpillars can be found on spicebush plants.
-You may also find them on tulip trees, sassafras, camphor trees, redbay and swampbay.

 How to find spicebush swallowtails

-The easiest way to find a spicebush swallowtail caterpillar is to search the leaves of its host plant.
-Raising caterpillars inside is amazing to watch, but it’s also great for waning butterfly populations.
+Raising caterpillars inside is impressive to watch, but it’s also great for waning butterfly populations.
 Caterpillars have many predators and have a much lower survival rate outside in the elements than when raised inside.

 What does a spicebush caterpillar look like?

-Early instar caterpillars are darker in color, resembling bird droppings.
-As they grow they turn green with two snakelike eye designs on their backs.
-They may look menacing, but they are harmless.
-I will work on adding some more detailed photos of the different stages, but unfortunately will likely have to wait until 2023 summer for another opportunity.
+I will work on adding some more detailed photos of the different stages, but unfortunately, I will likely have to wait until next summer for another opportunity.

 You may also find them folded in a spicebush leaf as they like to build a nest and wrap the edge of the leaf around them for protection.
 They use leaves to protect themselves during the day and feed more at night.

-You may also notice they turn yellow or orange right before finding a spot to pupate into their chrysalis.
+They typically turn yellow or orange right before finding a spot to pupate into their chrysalis.

 Spicebush swallowtail caterpillar has turned yellow and is hanging in its J off a spicebush leaf getting ready to pupate.